7+ Advanced Angular Interview Questions 2025: Change Detection, Signals & Zone.js

 ↓ "Do I have UserStateService?"
 Yes!
 Return this instance

 This enables powerful patterns.
-A pattern that's served me well is providing a state service at a "container" component level, so all child components share the same state instance:
+Providing a state service at a "container" component level means all child components share the same state instance:

 @Component({